oroinc/documentation/backend/integrations/integration-config/configuration-reference.rst

 Connector Definition
 --------------------

 **Channel connector** is responsible for bringing data in and defining compatible channel types.
-Examples: Magento customers data connector, Magento catalog data connector.

 To define you own connector, create a class that implements `Oro\\Bundle\\IntegrationBundle\\Provider\\ConnectorInterface` and register it as a service with the `oro_integration.connector` tag that contains a `type` key (unique for the channel) and a `channel_type` key that shows what channel type it can be used for.